 SAS Formats can be used with the

 FORMAT statement.
-Using Format statement permanently associates a format with a variable.
-SAS uses the format to write the values of the variable that you specify.
+Using a Format statement permanently associates a format with a variable.
+SAS uses the format to write the values of the variable you specify.

 For example, the following statement in a DATA step associates the

 COMMAw.d numeric format with the variables SALES1 through SALES3: